derf/multipass/README.md

 **multipass** is a C++ Library Operating System for a few embedded architectures.
 As such, it does not provide multi-threading support or similar conveniences.
-Its objective is similar to the Arduino environment: provide a simple framework for embedded application/driver development and evaluation, and get out of the way as much as possible.
+Its objective is similar to the Arduino environment: provide a simple framework for embedded application/driver development and evaluation with a `main()` and optional `loop()` function and a text output channel, and then get out of the way as much as possible.
 It favors simplicity over performance and proper abstraction.
 Re-using components outside of multipass should be fairly easy.